 Campaign to Stop Killer Robots

-The Campaign to Stop Killer Robots, launched in 2013, calls for an international treaty that bans fully autonomous weapons and ensures that meaningful human control is maintained over the use of force.
+Stop Killer Robots, launched in 2013, calls for an international treaty that includes prohibitions and regulations to ensure that meaningful human control is maintained over the use of force.

 Cluster Munition Coalition